fentec-project/gofe/README.md

 * A decentralized inner product predicate scheme by _Michalevsky, Joye_ ([paper](https://eprint.iacr.org/2018/753.pdf)) allowing encryption
 with policy described as a vector, and a decentralized distribution of keys based on users' vectors so that only users with  vectors orthogonal to the encryption vector posses a key that can decrypt the ciphertext.
 It is implemented in `abe.dippe`.
+* A multi-authority (MA) ciphertext policy (CP) ABE scheme by _Lewko, Waters_ ([paper](https://eprint.iacr.org/2010/351.pdf)) based on a boolean expression defining a policy which attributes are needed for decryption.
+This scheme is decentralized - the attributes can be spread across multiple different authorites.
+It is implemented in `abe.ma-abe`.

 ### Configure selected scheme
 All GoFE schemes are implemented as Go structs with (at least logically)